2B (Nier: Automata)

-2B was created Yoko Taro, director and lead writer of Nier: Automata, and designed by artist Akihiko Yoshida.
-Yoko asked Yoshida to design a character who would be fun to cosplay.
+2B was created by Yoko Taro, director and lead writer of Nier: Automata, and designed by artist Akihiko Yoshida.
+The producer, Yosuke Saito, asked Yoshida to design a character who would be fun to cosplay.
 She is voiced by Kira Buckland in English, and Yui Ishikawa in Japanese; her motion capture actress is Kaori Kawabuchi.

 Reception of the character has been generally positive, with some journalists noting her design as a prominent example of haute couture, while being controversial for its overt sexualization and fetish wear-like clothing.
 Her doll-like artificial beauty contrasts with the simplistic designs of the enemies she faces, a narrative element that is later subverted for dramatic effect.
-A popular character with series fans, 2B appears in both crossovers and merchandise.
+2B is a popular character with series fans and has appeared in crossovers and merchandise.